Personnel - Employment

 An agent designated as Staff Chair will receive an annual stipend in addition to base salary.
-The stipend is determined by the number of faculty positions assigned to the county as follows:
+The stipend is determined by the category of county operation as follows:

 Transferring to Another County

-An agent who applies for and is selected to fill a position in another county will generally transfer laterally with no increase in salary but with eligible moving expensesreimbursed.
-Such a transfer does not result in a change in rank.
+An agent who applies for and is selected to fill a position in another county will generally transfer laterally with no increase in salary.
+The agent may be eligible for moving expense reimbursement.
+The transfer will not result in a change in rank.

-Refer to C.E.S.P.
-3 - 27, Payment of Moving Expenses, to determine eligibility and procedures for expense reimbursement.
+Refer to CESP 3 - 27, Payment of Moving Expenses, to determine eligibility and procedures.